For a list of offices up for election in 2022, please check this list.

 voting information resources

-Applications for Vote by mail must be renewed each year.
+Applications for Vote by mail must be initiated each year.

 Starting in January each year, you may apply to receive a Ballot by Mail to vote in the next election.
 If you’re over 65, be sure to check the box indicating that you want Ballots by Mail for all elections during the year.

 You may apply in person at the Grayson County Elections Office, 115 W Houston St, Sherman.